bobbysciacchitano/react-from-scratch/README.md

 ### Introduction, for real

-So React is this cool Javascript library developed by Facebook which is intended to basically provide you with a mechanism to easily add interactivity to your browser UI.
+So React is this cool Javascript library developed by Facebook which is intended to provide you with a mechanism to easily add interactivity to your browser UI.
 It's very unopinionated about how to structure and architecture your project which in some cases can be why it seems to be very difficult to get started.

 > This is not intdended to be some kind of bible on how to build the world's best application in React.
 It just surfaces some patterns and thinking that I found worked well in the past (at least when I was learning).